 Teams frame content debt as a broken-links problem, or a stale-posts problem, or a "we need to do quarterly audits" problem.
 Those are symptoms.
 The structural condition underneath them is the one no publishing tool currently measures.

-When a post loses traffic over twelve months, content decay describes the ranking outcome.
+When a post loses traffic over 12 months, content decay describes the ranking outcome.
 Content debt describes what went wrong: the data claims inside that post drifted from their sources, and no system flagged the gap.
 Fixing broken links addresses a retrieval problem.
 Rewriting outdated paragraphs is a different problem.
 The root liability is that the claims themselves go unmonitored.

 The usual response in content marketing teams is to blame process.
 If writers were more diligent.
 If audits ran more often.
 If someone owned the maintenance calendar.